weaver-viii/Stat_Models_Book/8-linear.md

 $$RSS = \sum\_{i=1}^n (y\_i - \hat{y}\_i)^2 = \sum\_{i=1}^n e\_i^2$$

-However, looking at the $RSS$, we only get an overall view of how cose the responses predicted by the model are to the true responses.
+However, looking at the $RSS$, we only get an overall view of how close the responses predicted by the model are to the true responses.
 Looking at the $RSS$ (or an $R^2$ value) and claiming that the model fits well is the equivalent of claiming to understand a dataset because we have looked at some summary statistics such as the mean of each variable.
 Clearly there is a lot more that we could consider!
-One such way is to assess the distirbution of the residuals, usually though a plot of the residuals $e\_i = y\_i - x\_i^T \hat{\beta}$ versus the fitted values $\hat{y}\_i = x\_i^T\hat{\beta}$ (although we could alternatively plot the residuals versus some other value such as time or a variable in the data).
+One such way is to assess the distribution of the residuals, usually though a plot of the residuals $e\_i = y\_i - x\_i^T \hat{\beta}$ versus the fitted values $\hat{y}\_i = x\_i^T\hat{\beta}$ (although we could alternatively plot the residuals versus some other value such as time or a variable in the data).
 In general, we hope to observe that the residuals are randomly scattered about the line $e = 0$, such as in the figure below.

 <img src="residuals.png" alt = "residuals" style="width:500px;height:400px;">